Gemfibrozil tablets: Discontinued

 We will delist gemfibrozil from the Pharmaceutical Schedule in the future to allow time to run down any remaining stock.
 There is no date currently set for this.

-We appreciate that it can be challenging to change people's medicines, especially at short notice.
+We appreciate that it can be challenging to change people's medicines.
 We apologise for any inconvenience this change causes you or your patients.

 Who to contact